fiskaltrust/getting-started/poscreators/middleware-integration.md

 ### 1.4 Configuration of the Queue

-The Queue is a component of the fiskaltrust.Middleware which collects the received data from the POS System and is responsible for creating the request chain.
-It is the component of the fiskaltrust.Middleware with which your POS system communicates.
+The Queue is a component of the fiskaltrust.Middleware which collects the received data from the POS-System and is responsible for creating the request chain.
+It is the component of the fiskaltrust.Middleware with which your POS-System communicates.
 You send your data to it and receive signatures (and other data) back.

 Under the menu item ``Configuration -> Queue`` you will find the button for creating a new Queue.
 Press this button to get to the input form.
-Enter a short description (name) and the CashboxIdentification.
-The CashboxIdentification will later be used by the SCU as clientID for the TSE.
+Enter a short description (name) and the CashBoxIdentification.
+The CashBoxIdentification will later be used by the SCU as clientID for the TSE.
 It is therefore important to enter a ["printable string"](https://en.wikipedia.org/wiki/PrintableString) with a maximum of 20 characters and that the **used value is unique**.

 ![cashbox-config-queue-creation-01](images/cashbox-config-queue-creation-01.png)